yuyang041060120/ng2-animate/README.md

 ## whileStyle Example
 Lets always animate block elements with an absolute position

+> This example also demonstrates the `igniter` option

 app.js
 ```javascript
 import { animateFactory } from 'ng2-animate';